-"Your the guy who took me to this place.
-Your the guy with the redneck accent that was driving that piece of crap Chevy.
+"You're the guy who took me to this place.
+You're the guy with the redneck accent that was driving that piece of crap Chevy.
 Where am I?"
 I asked, trying to sound tough.

 "Don't call me that!"
 I shouted back angrily.

 "Where are Ammara and Catrina?"
 I asked with a squeak in my voice.